Notice on Privacy of Health Information Practices (HIPAA)

 We may release medical information about you for workers' compensation or similar programs.
 These programs provide benefits for work related injuries or illness.

 .
-If you are a minor (under 18 years old), the Hospital will comply with Georgia law regarding minors.
+If you are a minor (under 18 years old), the Hospital will comply with Alabama law regarding minors.
 We may release certain types of your medical information to your parent or guardian, if such release is required or permitted by law.

 Public Health Activities.